 Viva R. Horowitz

-Previously, Viva has worked in the labs of David D. Awschalom, Oskar Painter, and Peter J. Collings.
-Viva earned her PhD at UC Santa Barbara, optically trapping nanoparticle diamonds and using the embedded nitrogen-vacancy centers as magnetic sensors in a fluidic environment.
+Previously, Viva worked in the labs of David D. Awschalom, Oskar Painter, and Peter J. Collings.
+She earned her PhD at UC Santa Barbara, optically trapping nanoparticle diamonds and using the embedded nitrogen-vacancy centers as magnetic sensors in a fluidic environment.
 Her undergraduate research focused on optically characterizing a lyotropic chromonic liquid crystal.